lifecompartmentalized/lifecompartmentalized.github.io/content/posts/holdingemotions.md

 title: "Inadvertantly displaying my emotions"
 date: 2023-03-28T16:30:21-04:00
 draft: false
-categories: ['']
+categories: ['DID', 'symptoms', 'narrative']
 tags: ['']
 ---

-I like to go on evening walks for exercise.
-I typically walk one of a few routes
+Imagine if, without your awareness, your deepest, most repressed thoughts and feelings were displayed for the world to see.
+With how my DID presents, this is something that occurs quite frequently for me.
+Because much of my most difficult emotions are separated from the core me, I am usually unaware of them until they surface and they're in the forefront of my awareness.
+Then, after they are over, I typically forget that these dissociative episodes ever happened.
+This has led to me into many scary and sometimes dangerous situations, which typicaly leave me puzzled by what is happening in the world around me.

+As an example, I like to go on evening walks for exercise.
+I typically walk one of a few routes in the densely populated city I live in.
 One day this past summer, I walked by a person who had some of the same characteristics as someone who caused me harm in the past.
 I walked by this individual without awareness that I was at all triggered.
 Then, in a split second, they started yelling at me.

 "You're scared of me, huh?
 What do you have to be scared about?"